perrinjack/birthday_greeter_app/README.md

 # Simple Birthday Greeter App

-A small projects at Makers Academy to practice using sinatra, HTML/CSS along with handling the HTTP response/request cycle.
+A small project at Makers Academy to practice using sinatra, HTML/CSS along with handling the HTTP response/requests.

 ## Instructions